arkenrealms/arken/README.md

 ## Introduction

 <p>
-  Welcome to Arken, a gaming network for an open omniverse by the Arken Engineering open initiative.
+  Welcome to Arken, an open initiative by the Arken Engineering team.
 Enjoy your stay.
 </p>

 > [!NOTE]